5cover/psdc/docs/Scratch.md

 - Check if condition is a boolean in alternatives and loops
 - Check the assignability of target and value in assignment
 - Check if return value corresponds to function's return type

-## Values domain model allows invalid state

-It doesn't make sense for a value of a non-instantiable time to be comptime.
-Yet, it is allowed.

-See if we can refactor this possibility of invalid state out.

-This is a minor issue.

 ## Preprocessor directives